 These examples draw extensively on the code and in some cases replicate large sections from it.
 Fifteen US states have also introduced children's privacy bills, and key principles from the code have also featured in draft American federal privacy legislation.
-The European Union also launched a special group to support the creation of the EU's Code of conduct on ageappropriate design in 2023.
+The European Union also launched a special group to support the creation of the EU's Code of conduct on age-appropriate design in 2023.

 As they progress, there is the potential to indirectly extend the outcomes of the code to children, parents and wider society outside of the UK.
-These jurisdictions are also home to some of the largest ISS providers https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202120220AB2273 (Accessed: 17 February 2023).
+These jurisdictions are also home to some of the largest ISS providers globally whose reach extends to the UK, potentially driving changes for UK society.